andreas-thoren/py-dedup/README.md

 ## TODO

-- [ ] Add tests for delete-empty command
 - [ ] Increase version number, add tag.
 - [ ] Implement logging
 - [ ] Change datastructure of DupFinder to contain two dictionaries.
 One { "hash_value": dup_instance(file_size, set(file_paths)) }.
 The other { file_path: "hash_value" }.
 This so you can modify DupFinder instances easier.